Student Health Services

 Services are available only to students who have completed the Student Health Services requirements, which include an online personal health form, consent and signature page, tuberculosis screening/testing form and a copy of required immunizations.
 These can be found within the Patient Portal.
 Students who do not comply are not permitted to register for classes or receive their university housing assignments.
 The information provided becomes the basis for the student’s confidential medical record within Student Health Services.

-All charges for referrals, diagnostic procedures and lab work will be billed directly to the student at his/her home address.
+All charges for referrals, diagnostic procedures and lab work will be billed directly to the student's insurance.
 Quest Diagnostic Laboratory is the default laboratory, where all specimens are sent unless the student advises the health care provider otherwise.
 Student Health Services does not participate in third-party billing.
 To process bills for insurance reimbursement follow the instructions on the bill.

 The following immunizations are required by law:

-- Meningitis immunization (required of anyone living in university-owned housing and within five years of enrollment)
+- Meningitis conjugate (A, C, Y, W) immunization is required of anyone living in university-owned housing and must be administered within five years of enrollment.
+Meningitis B vaccine is strongly recommended.

 - Two MMR (measles, mumps and rubella) or positive titer, as indicated by lab report